KCErb/lucky-hasura-docker/README.md

 1. We can test the CI image locally.
 1. We can rollback changes if stuff goes wrong.
 1. We can monitor our production swarm and get alerts
-1. We can bring up the production swarm locally.

 ### Commit Message Flags